smimram/monadic-synth/README.md

 open Stream
 ```

-Our first example consists in playing a sine at 440Hz, which can be obtained
+In subsequent code, we always suppose that this was done.
+Our first example
-with
+consists in playing a sine at 440Hz, which can be obtained with

 ```ocaml
 let () =